-According to the Canadian Encyclopedia, the pandemic known as the “Spanish Flu” developed first in Asia, but outbreaks at military bases in the USA, Spain, and war-torn Europe caught the public’s attention in the spring of 1918.
+According to the Canadian Encyclopediaopens a new window, the pandemic known as the “Spanish Flu” developed first in Asia, but outbreaks at military bases in the USA, Spain, and war-torn Europe caught the public’s attention in the spring of 1918.
 As a particularly strong viral infection, the Spanish Flu did not discriminate between the old and the young.
 A healthy adult would die within 48 hours once the infection swiftly became bacterial pneumonia, and with no antibiotics or vaccines available, there wasn’t much that could be done.

 A glimpse into the past

 An interesting way of exploring how the Spanish Flu arrived in Nova Scotia is to look at the local daily newspapers, like the Halifax Evening Mail, available at Halifax Central Library’s Local History Room.
 While news of the pandemic trickled in from Boston, on September 21, a report from “An Atlantic Port”, (Sydney, Nova Scotia) raised the alarm province-wide that over 500 American soldiers had arrived sick and were in need of hospitalization.
 Over the next 2 months, cities like Sydney, Halifax, and Dartmouth rushed to control both the spread of the disease, and to provide proper care for the victims.